Raja Sitaram Ray: Childhood

-Sitaram was born in Rarh Bengal in the uttar rarhi kayastha family, who originally came from Gaud Banga (later known as Murshidabad).
-His grandfather was Hima Das who learnt Persian and became "Khas-Biswas" in the court of Nawab.
+Sitaram was born in Rarh Bengal in a Das family, who originally came from Gaud Banga (later known as Murshidabad).
 His father was Udaynarayan, a landlord and Tehsildar under the Faujdar of Bhusna and mother, Dayamayi.
 When Mir Jumla transferred the capital back to Dhaka in 1660, Udaynarayan also moved to Dhaka.
 At that time, he did not bring his family with him.

 It is said that when Udaynarayan was away a pathan dacoit had attacked his house.
 Dayamayi fought with the pathan with her sword, killing him and her extreme dexterity with the sword won the admiration of all.
 Shaista Khan became the governor of Bengal in 1664.
 At that time, Udaynarayan rose to the post of tehsildar and shifted to Bhusna.
 After a few years, he built a residence at Hariharanagar near the banks of Madhumati and brought his family there.

 Sitaram spent his childhood at his maternal uncle's home at Katwa.
 At school, he learned Sanskrit and, though Bengali was not taught at the chatuspathis, he studied it at home.
 He could recite Chandidas and Jaydev, and had very good handwriting.
 As he began to grow up, he had to learn Persian, the official language of the Mughal Empire.
 Later, when he arrived at Bhusna, he picked up Urdu, during interactions with the Muslims.
 In his childhood, he also learned how to wield a lathi, and learned horse riding and fencing after arriving at Hariharanagar.